edges-collab/edges-cal/README.md

 Most of the top-level functionality exists in the `cal_coefficients` module.
 To import:

 ```
-from calibrate import cal_coefficients as cc
+from edges_cal import cal_coefficients as cc
 ```

 To begin, we create an object that will encapsulate the spectra we are creating.